Right,

 As long as it's safe to do so.

-T stands for take a breath,
+T stands for take a breath and doing this intentionally.

-Whatever is going on in your mind and body,
+O stands for observing whatever is going on in your mind and body.

 What thoughts,